IBIC/neuropointillist/README.md

 sets of neuroimaging data, run arbitrary R code (a "model") on each voxel in parallel, output results, and reassemble the data.
-Included are three standalone programs. `npoint` and `npointrun` use the `neuropointillist` package, and `npointmerge` uses FSL commands to reassemble results.
+Included are three standalone programs. `npoint` and `npointrun` use the `neuropointillist` package, and `npointmerge` uses reassembles results.

 There are some examples included in this package that use data that we cannot release.
 These are useful only for looking at modeling code or for inspiration.
 However, we have simulated two timepoints of fMRI data and have a complete example and a worked vignette.

+Please direct all comments and complaints to Tara Madhyastha (madhyt@uw.edu).